peterhinch/micropython-async/TUTORIAL.md

 Except where detailed below, `asyncio` features of versions >3.4 are unsupported.
 As stated above it is a subset; this document identifies supported features.

+This tutoial advocates a consistent programming style with good compatibility with CPython V3.5 and above.

 ## 0.1 Installing uasyncio on bare metal